steppony/Qiskit-Hackaton/README.md

 ### Putting it all together - Quantum teleportation

-Duration: 10 Minutes
+Duration: 20 Minutes

 Form of Teaching: Teacher explains qiskit code

 Content:
 - Kahoot *questions 11-13*
-- Step by step walk through the code to implement the quantum teleportation algorithm and show the results - quantum teleportation actually works
+- Step by step walk through the code to implement the quantum teleportation algorithm and show the results
+- Quantum teleportation actually works

 ### Testing Exercise

-At the end you should also link to at least one testing exercise, which help the students test if they understood the material.
-The solution for this exercise can be in the same file as the other solution if you want.

-This will be not part of the exercise, but is thought for the students to test their knowledge.
+MISSING!

 # Qiskit-Hackaton